Peach Blossom Takes the Ferry: Origin

-The Plot
+Plot

 The act tells the story of Peach Blossom (the beloved maid of Su Liu Niang) taking a ferry across the river and her interactions with an old ferryman.
-The act is usually performed by a Dan role (Miss Peach Blossom) and a Chou role (the Ferryman).
+The act is usually performed by a Dan role (Miss Peach Blossom) and a Teochew Clown role (the Ferryman).
 In the act, the two sing ballads, perform simple dance moves, crack jokes and make witty and humorous exchanges in between songs and moves.
 In the old days when farming was a main form of economic activity, the act not only was popular village theaters but also a highlighted performance in rural rituals and worshipping activities (神功戲).

-In most performances, the act has lyrics for each of the twelve lunar months.，The two actors take turns to describe the scenery of the lunar month.
+In most performances, the act has lyrics for each of the twelve lunar months.
+The two actors take turns to describe the scenery of the lunar month.
 The ferryman keeps trying to make fun of Peach Blossom in words, and Peach Blossom continues to fight back.
 In some Teochew opera, the song is only sung until May.
-This play was originally derived from the folk tune "Lantern Song" (燈籠歌)(also known as "Red Lantern Song" (燈紅歌).
+This play was originally derived from the folk tune "Lantern Song" (燈籠歌) (also known as "Red Lantern Song" (燈紅歌).

 The act was also widely used in contemporary works.
 Singers, such as Liu Fuzhu (劉福助) and Jody Chiang covered the tune of the act in their songs.
 Sound artist Heng Chunxi (恆春兮) interspersed the tune and used it as background music in his works.

 In the Teochew version of the act, after singing "Lantern Song", the actors will then sing "Earthworm Song" (蚯蚓歌).
 The lyric of the song is about some common objects people see or use in their daily lives.
 In the act, the ferryman starts off the song with earthworms and questions Peach Blossom why earthworms can make sound.
 Peach Blossom then explains that earthworms live and grow in soil, therefore it can make sounds.
 The ferryman then asks why mud crabs (in Teochew 田蟹) which also live and grow in soil cannot make sounds.
 Peach Blossom answers this question by citing the unique feature on a mud crab's tummy which preventing it from making a sound.
 Based on Peach Blossom's answer, the ferryman raises another question and asks her to explain why the object he mentioned can or cannot make a sound.
 The song goes on and on in a series of fast-paced questions and answers.
 In the end, the ferryman accidentally says that the gong (銅鑼) is made of iron and thus loses the contest.

 In Quanzhou, there is also a folk song called "Peach Blossom Takes the Ferry".
 The song tells the story of Su Liu Niang and describes the scenes of the four seasons.
 It has nothing to do with the "Lantern Song" and "Earthworm Song" as appear in the Teochew version of the act.